 4. Visit Belgian Comic Strip Center

-If you were or are a fan of Tintin and his adventures, then you’d certainly love to visit the place where the legend took birth.
+If you were or are a fan of Tintin and his adventures, then you’d certainly love to visit the place where the legend started.
 The Belgian Comic Strip Center is home to a huge number of comic strips in various languages like English, French and Dutch including comics from several genres.
-The museum was opened in 1989 with its famous collection of the ‘The Adventures of Tintin’ and its renowned creator Hergé.
+The museum opened in 1989 with its famous collection of the ‘The Adventures of Tintin’ and its renowned creator Hergé.
 The museum also features life sized models of sets and characters from Tintin along with a souvenir shop, research library and a restaurant.